MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-adaptive-protection.md

 - **Adaptive Protection**: This section displays information about the current *Risk level*, *Risk level assigned on*, and *Risk level reset on* for the user.
 - **DLP policies in scope (dynamic)**: This section displays all the DLP policies currently in scope for the user and the start and end date for the policy.
 This is based on the risk level for the user and DLP policy configuration for risk levels.
 For example, if a user has activities that have been defined as *Elevated* risk levels for insider risk management policies, and two DLP policies are configured with the *Elevated* risk level condition, these two DLP policies will be displayed here for the user.
-- **Insider risk policy for Adaptive Protection**: This section displays the insider risk management policy assigned in Adaptive Protection that applies to the user.
+- **Insider risk policy for Adaptive Protection**: This section displays any insider risk management policy where the user is currently in-scope.

 SCREENSHOT?